Appalachian Studies at Appalachian State University

 In 1978, the University established the Center for Appalachian Studies, to direct its undergraduate minor and major programs in Appalachian Studies and to coordinate its many regional educational, research, and outreach efforts.
 The following year, the University created the first and only Master's degree in Appalachian Studies in the nation.

 The Center for Appalachian Studies

-The Center coordinates coursework leading to the only Master of Arts degree offered anywhere in Appalachian Studies, with three concentrations: Culture, Appalachian Music, and Sustainability in Appalachia, as well as a Graduate Certificate in Appalachian Studies.
-The Center also coordinates coursework leading to the only Bachelor of Arts degree in Appalachian Studies in the nation and undergraduate minors in Appalachian Studies and Appalachian Music.
+The Center provides funding and research support for students pursuing the Master of Arts degree offered in Appalachian Studies, with two concentrations: Appalachian Culture and Music and Sustainability in Appalachia, as well as a Graduate Certificate in Appalachian Studies.
+The Center also supports coursework leading to an undergraduate minor in Appalachian Studies and Appalachian Music.
 Undergraduate and graduate programs are firmly grounded in the liberal arts and social sciences, and have been refined and revised in recent years to strengthen the humanities offerings and to incorporate sustainable development, environmental studies, Appalachian music, and other applied options.

 Most Appalachian Studies courses are taught within academic departments as part of their regular course offerings (e.g. Anthropology, English, History, etc.).
 Many of these courses are taught by senior faculty who have developed, revised, and offered them on a regular basis.
 New courses developed by newer faculty are also often added to the curriculum, bringing fresh ideas and the most recent regional scholarship to students in the university.